-Apple MacBook might have low market share compared to PCs.
-But they are still preferred by tech enthusiasts, designers, and CAD artists.
-However, it doesn’t mean that they don’t run into the occasional trouble.
+Apple MacBook might have a low market share compared to PCs.
+However, they are still preferred by tech enthusiasts, designers, and CAD artists.
+However, it doesn’t mean they don’t get occasional trouble.
 The OS might crash, and your MacBook Air won’t turn on.
-In such an instance you can try the following to fix your Mac.

 How to Solve MacBook Air Won’t Turn On Error

 The following are some of the ways to fix the MacBook Air Won’t Turn On error:

 - Do check that your MacBook is receiving power.
 Try to be sure that the battery isn’t at fault or that it isn’t dead.
 Try charging for a little while before and see if that helps.

 - The fault might be with the power cable.
 Try charging with a Mac with a spare cable if available.
 If your Mac turns on, it means your default charger cable has gone kaput, and you need to find a new power cable.
 Sometimes a power surge might be the reason behind the damage to your cord.

 Your MacBook Air Won’t Turn On when you have some faulty peripherals connected to your system, which might interfere with the boot-up sequence.
 Installing new RAM or HDD might also be the culprit of your Mac not turning on.Make sure that all such devices are connected and installed correctly.

 If your MacBook Air fails to start up after all this, you could perform a power cycle or a hard reset to bring it back to life.
 Hold the power button on your Mac for 10 seconds.
 Doing so will cut the power to your system and force it to restart.

 You could try the Safe Mode option in Mac OS if your MacBook Air Won’t Turn On.
 It is a bare basic version of the OS.
 What it mainly does is it only allows the usage of a certain number of apps to start during the boot-up process.
 To perform safe mode: